-The cause of the chimney leak is now clear: During heavy downpours rain water is being forced up behind the siding and goes down the back of the step flashing at the corner of the chimney box.
+The cause of the chimney leak is now clear: During heavy downpours rain water is being forced up and behind the siding, which runs down the back of the step flashing at the corner of the chimney box.

 - There’s strong evidence water is being pickup up by the sharp nose of the HardiPlank and carried sideways above the step flashing as noted in the next photo.
 This happens because water is piling up at the end of the narrow roof valley by the corner of the chimney AND the HardiPlank was incorrectly installed touching the roof.

 - Another factor is the chimney corner board sticks out beyond the step flashing into the roof valley partially obstructing the drainage path and the caulk was separated here.
 Any tree debris caught at the corner would dam the valley and make things worse.

 There’s a chance the step flashing may be rusted and I do see some rust stains along the edge of the shingles.
 I can’t tell for certain without pulling up the shingles.